Etiome

 Series A in 2021

-Harbinger Health is a biotechnology company focused on the early detection of cancer through a two-tier blood testing model.
-By integrating artificial intelligence and machine learning, the company aims to identify cancer at its earliest stages, even before symptoms become apparent.
-This innovative approach seeks to provide low-cost, multi-cancer blood tests that enhance diagnostic capabilities for healthcare professionals, ultimately facilitating more timely and effective interventions for patients.
+Harbinger Health is a biotechnology company focused on the early detection of cancer through an innovative blood testing model.
+By integrating artificial intelligence and machine learning with biological insights, Harbinger Health aims to identify cancer at an early stage, even before symptoms become apparent.
+The company's approach is designed to facilitate low-cost, multi-cancer blood tests, which could significantly enhance diagnostic capabilities in healthcare.
+Through its advanced technology, Harbinger Health seeks to improve cancer outcomes by enabling timely intervention and diagnosis.

 Alltrna